TCBL/tcbl-user-data-manager/README.md

 #### TCBL privacy URL

 The TCBL privacy is declared on an external webpage, whose URL is defined in the main configuration file.

+#### Synchronise user data

+When set to `true`, it causes to copy all user data found in the Gluu Server to the user database (see below) when the TCBL User Data Manager starts.
+This is intended as a one-time operation, so unless really necessary, leave this set to `false`!

 #### A configuration snippet example, grouping all TCBL User Data Manager application specific settings